 Ensuring Your Lifestyle is Suitable for a Cat

-Cats need attention and care, especially kittens who seek safety.
+Cats need attention and care, and kittens seek safety.
 Look at your daily routine.
 Make sure you can spend time playing, bonding, and grooming your cat.
 Also, have enough money for their needs like food, litter, toys, and vet visits.

 Creating a Safe and Welcoming Environment